Energy correlators in four-dimensional gravity: Introduction and summary of the results

-where $B_{\rm gr}(y_1)$ is the gravitational Bremsstrahlung function \cite{Weinberg:1965nx}.
 The residue $C(y_1,\beta)$ encodes the hard scattering data (including its dependence on the matter content of the gravitational theory), and can be computed systematically order by order; we determine it explicitly at NLO in the cases studied here. \end{itemize}